currocam/HMMERutils/README.md

 print(citation("HMMERutils"), bibtex = TRUE)
 ```

-Please note that the `HMMERutils` was only made possible thanks to many
+Please note that the `HMMERutils` package was only made possible thanks
-other R and bioinformatics software authors, which are cited either in
+to many other R and bioinformatics software authors, which are cited
-the vignettes and/or the paper(s) describing this package.
+either in the vignettes and/or the paper(s) describing this package.

 ## Code of Conduct